MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508KernelGREEN.rst

 You can have a look at your application logs with an RS232 Terminal (e.g. `Termite <https://www.compuphase.com/software_termite.htm>`__).

-Congratulations, you have finished the setup of your environment.
+Congratulations!
+You have finished the setup of your environment.
 You are now ready to discover how to build and flash the Kernel GREEN.

 Set up the Kernel GREEN on your IDE